-So, what exactly are veneers, what problems do they fix, what is the process for applying them and what advantages are associated with this solution?
+So, what exactly are veneers and what problems do they fix?
+What is the process for applying them?
+Lastly, what advantages are associated with this solution?
 Read on to find out.

 Dental veneers are very thin, customized shells that cover the front surfaces of teeth.
 Typically made with porcelain or resin, they are a durable, long-lasting solution for a number of oral health and cosmetic issues, such as: